 - R2.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-7 Table R2 Security Patch Management.
+Each Responsible Entity shall implement one or more documented process (es) that collectively include each of the applicable requirement parts in CIP-007-76 Table R2 Security Patch Management.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M2.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-7 Table R2 Security Patch Management and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-76 Table R2 Security Patch Management and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-007-7 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007- 76 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.1 High Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA A patch management process for tracking, evaluating, and installing cyber security patches for applicable Cyber Assets.
-The tracking portion shall include the identification of a source or sources that the Responsible Entity tracks for the release of cyber security patches for applicable Cyber Assets that are updateable and for which a patching source exists.
-An example of evidence may include, but is not limited to, documentation of a patch management process and documentation or lists of sources that are monitored, whether on an individual BES Cyber System or Cyber Asset basis.
+PCA SCI supporting an Applicable System in this Part A patch management process for tracking, evaluating, and installing cyber security patches for applicable Cyber Assets.
+The tracking portion shall include the identification of a source or sources that the Responsible Entity tracks for the release of cyber security patches for applicable Cyber Assets Applicable Systems that are updateable and for which a patching source exists.
+An eExamples of evidence may include, but is are not limited to, documentation of a patch management process and documentation or lists of sources that are monitored, whether on an individual BES Cyber System or Cyber Asset basis.

-CIP-007-7 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.2 High Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA At least once every 35 calendar days, evaluate security patches for applicability that have been released since the last evaluation from the source or sources identified in Part 2.1.
-An example of evidence may include, but is not limited to, an evaluation conducted by, referenced by, or on behalf of a Responsible Entity of security-related patches released by the documented sources at least once every 35 calendar days.
+PCA SCI supporting an Applicable System in this Part At least once every 35 calendar days, evaluate cyber security patches for applicability that have been released since the last evaluation from the source or sources identified in Part 2.1.
+An eExamples of evidence may include, but is are not limited to, an evaluation conducted by, referenced by, or on behalf of a Responsible Entity of cyber security related patches released by the documented sources at least once every 35 calendar days.

-CIP-007-7 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.3 High Impact BES Cyber Systems and their associated: 1.
+CIP-007- 76 Table R2 - Security Patch Management Part Applicable Systems Requirements Measures 2.3 High Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA Medium Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA For applicable patches identified in Part 2.2, within 35 calendar days of the evaluation completion, take one of the following actions: • Apply the applicable patches; or • Create a dated mitigation plan; or • Revise an existing mitigation plan.
-Mitigation plans shall include the Responsible Entity's planned actions to mitigate the vulnerabilities addressed by each security patch and a timeframe to complete these mitigations.
-Examples of evidence may include, but are not limited to: Records of the installation of the patch (e.g., exports from automated patch management tools that provide installation date, verification of BES Cyber System Component software revision, or registry exports that show software has been installed); or A dated plan showing when and how the vulnerability will be addressed, to include documentation of the actions to be taken by the Responsible Entity to mitigate the vulnerabilities addressed by the security patch and a timeframe for the completion of these mitigations.
+PCA SCI supporting an Applicable System in this Part For applicable patches identified in Part 2.2, within 35 calendar days of the evaluation completion, take one of the following actions: • Apply the applicable patches; or • Create a dated mitigation plan; or • Revise an existing mitigation plan.
+Mitigation plans shall include the Responsible Entity's planned actions to mitigate the vulnerabilities addressed by each cyber security patch and a timeframe to complete these mitigations.
+Examples of evidence may include, but are not limited to: Records of the installation of the cyber security patch (e.g., exports from automated patch management tools that provide installation date, verification of BES Cyber System Ccomponent software revision, or registry exports that show software has been installed); or A dated plan showing when and how the vulnerability will be addressed, to include documentation of the actions to be taken by the Responsible Entity to mitigate the vulnerabilities addressed by the cyber security patch and a timeframe for the completion of these mitigations.